History of smart antennas: Adaptive antenna arrays

-L. C. van Atta was first to describe a retrodirective antenna, which redirects (rather than reflects) a signal back in the direction from which it came, in his 1959 patent.
+L. C. van Atta was first to describe a retrodirective antenna, the van Atta array, which redirects (rather than reflects) a signal back in the direction from which it came, in his 1959 patent.
 The signal can be modulated by the redirecting host for purposes such as radio-frequency identification and traffic control (radar target echo enhancement).
 The first adaptive array, the side-lobe canceller, was developed by Paul Howells and Sid Applebaum at General Electric in 1959 to suppress radar jamming signals.
 Building on Norbert Wiener’s work with analog filters, in 1960 Stanford University professor Bernard Widrow and PhD student Ted Hoff developed the least mean squares (LMS) algorithm that automatically adjusts an antenna's directivity pattern to reinforce desired signals.

 Ted Compton at Ohio State University developed an adaptive antenna technique for recovering direct sequence spread spectrum signals in the presence of narrowband co-channel interference.
 Compton's method, reported in 1974, only requires knowledge of the desired signal's pseudorandom noise (PN) code—not its direction of arrival.
 In the late 1970s, Kesh Bakhru and Don Torrieri developed the maximin algorithm for recovering frequency hopping signals in the presence of narrowband co-channel interference.

 A 1977 paper by Bell Labs researchers Douglas O. Reudink and Yu S. Yeh described the advantages of scanning spot beams for satellites.
 The authors estimated that scanning spot beams could save 20 dB in link budget which in turn could be used to reduce transmit power, increase communication capacity, and decrease the size of earth-station antennas.
 Satellite spot beams are used today by direct broadcast satellite systems such as DirecTV and Dish Network.

 The Strategic Defense Initiative (SDI), proposed in 1983, became a major source of funding for technology research in several areas.
 The algorithms developed to track intercontinental ballistic missiles and direct x-ray laser weapons were particularly relevant to smart antennas.